ChenFengTsai/COMET/README.md

-# COMET: Correlated tasks via Orthogonal experts and Multi-head world models for Efficient Teacher distillation
+# Rethinking Correlated Tasks in Multi-Task World Model Distillation: Beyond Gradient Conflict

-Official implementation of **COMET**.
+Official implementation of Correlated Tasks in Multi-Task World Model Distillation and **COMET**.
 This framework leverages orthogonal experts and multi-head world models to improve the efficiency of teacher distillation across correlated tasks in reinforcement learning.

 ---